getvega/workouts/SPECIFICATIONS.md

   - **Primary Element:** A huge countdown timer.
   - **Secondary Element:** The name of the current exercise.
 - **Components:**
-  - **Main Timer:** Implemented as a large, animated circular doughnut chart (using Chart.js) with the digital countdown timer overlaid in the center.
+  - **Main Timer:** Implemented as a large, animated circular doughnut chart with the digital countdown timer overlaid in the center.
+All workout screen timers are visually identical (250px, unified styling).
   - **Current Exercise:** Displayed in a very large font.
   - **Set Progress Bar:** A thin, horizontal bar at the top of the screen indicating progress through the current set of exercises.
   - **Controls:** A "Pause/Resume" button.